vinil-v/gpu-monitoring/README.md

 ## Step 2: Set Up the Telegraf Agent Inside the VM or VMSS

+### Linux
-In this example, I will use an Azure Standard_ND96asr_v4 VM with the Ubuntu-HPC 2204 image to configure the environment for both VM and VMSS.
+I will use an Azure Standard_ND96asr_v4 VM with the Ubuntu-HPC 2204 image to configure the environment for both VM and VMSS.
 The Ubuntu-HPC 2204 image comes pre-installed with NVIDIA GPU drivers and CUDA.
 If you choose to use a different image, make sure to install the necessary GPU drivers and the CUDA toolkit.

 Download and execute the `gpumon-setup.sh` script to install the Telegraf agent on Ubuntu 22.04.
 This script will also configure the NVIDIA SMI input plugin and set up the Telegraf configuration to send data to Azure Monitor.